ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

             census_blocks.INTPTLAT20::DOUBLE));
 ```

-This will save a reference view that identifies which census blocks are part of which school district.
+This saves a reference view mapping census blocks to school districts.

 ### Over- and Under-Enrolled

-We can estimate the expected enrollment in each district by regressing total enrollment on the population residing within a district attendance boundary.
+We can estimate expected enrollment in each district by regressing total enrollment on the population living within a district's attendance boundary.

-This model is rather naive and doesn't take into consideration that California allows for elementary districts that serve K-8 grades, high districts that serve 9-12 grades, and unified districts that serve K-12 grades.
+This model ignores an important distinction: California has elementary districts (K–8), high school districts (9–12), and unified districts (K–12).
+A more rigorous model would account for that.
+But even this simple version surfaces interesting patterns.

-We can conduct this simple OLS regression with:
+We run the OLS regression with:

 ```sql {title="Regress student enrollment on population"}
 WITH pop AS (